 In July 2019, the Commission released a discussion paper seeking feedback about proposed changes to data collection requirements for orthopaedic procedures and options for inclusion of other procedures.
 This was in response to recommendations made by an external evaluation of the SSIIP programme in which the feedback from the sector was a preference to reduce time spent on data collection and to have more time to identify contributing factors of the SSI cases.

-For details on undertaking light surveillance, including instructions on how to create and upload a CSV data file, email us at SSIIP@hqsc.govt.nz.
+For details on undertaking light surveillance, including instructions on how to create and upload a CSV data file, refer to the light surveillance implementation guide or email us at SSIIP@hqsc.govt.nz.